fstudart/AECOPD-Sputum-1Yr-Mortality/README.md

 Description

 Lung microbiome data based on sputum samples collected from COPD patients enrolled in the Rapid Transition Cohort (ClinicalTrials.gov Identifier: NCT02050022).
-All samples (n=112) were collected on day 1 of hospitalization due to acute exacerbation of COPD.
+All samples (n=112) were collected on day 1 of hospitalization due to acute exacerbation of COPD (AECOPD).
 1-Year mortality status was also captured during follow-up.

 Sequence data from all sputum samples used in this analysis have been submitted to the National Center for Biotechnology Information’s Sequence Read Archive (SRA) under the following accession numbers: BioProject PRJNA491749 and SRA study accession SRP162074.